kexa-io/git-action-ready-to-run/README.md

 - ✅ General optimization

-All addons are already configured, you juste need to set up the credentials for the one you need.
+All addons are already configured, you juste need to set up the credentials for the one you need.<br/>
-If you already set up credentials, go to the next section too see how to run or schedule the scans.
+If you already set up credentials, go to the next section too see how to run or schedule the scans.<br/>
 <br/><br/>

 ### **How can Kexa Action help you ?**